Need any more convincing that Electric Vehicles (EVs) are a wise choice for you and your family? Let’s do a brief overview of the benefits.

 It might sound too good to be true, but recent advances in EVs and home charging station technology are allowing families to sidestep utility grid outages using their car’s battery.

-How Can an EV Power a Building?
+How Can an Electric Car Power a House?
 It’s All About Smart Technology

 Vehicle to grid (V2G) or vehicle to building (V2B) refers to the technology that can manage the bidirectional flow of energy between the energy producer (the vehicle battery) and the consumer (the grid or home).
 This tech can be found in smart bidirectional chargers, and these devices are what make this kind of charging possible.